andreasvirkus/cottage/src/about.md

 I'm not much of a talker, but let me rant about myself for a bit.
 You can skip ahead to: my [passions](#superpowers-), overview about my [education](#education) or my [work](#labor).

-My full curriculum vitae can be viewed [here](/cv) and downloaded through the link: [Download CV.pdf](/assets/cv/CV-Andreas-Johan-Virkus.pdf).
+My full curriculum vitae can be viewed [here](/cv) and downloaded through the link: [download CV.pdf](/assets/cv/CV-Andreas-Johan-Virkus.pdf).

 ## superpowers ⚡